 Eastern Sierra Land Trust works with willing landowners to protect vital lands in the Eastern Sierra region for their scenic, agricultural, natural, recreational, historical, and watershed values.

-Rich in natural beauty and a strong agricultural tradition, the Eastern Sierra is steeped in the legacy of the Old West.
-Wildlife habitat is abundant and diverse, supporting fisheries, migrating deer herds, and important bird flyways.
-Historic working farms and ranches are scenic, historic, and an integral part of our local economy.
+Rich in natural beauty, home to abundant wildlife, and steeped with history, the Eastern Sierra is a magnificent and complex region.
+Wildlife habitat is plentiful and diverse, supporting fisheries, migrating deer herds, and important bird flyways.
+Historic working farms and ranches are scenic, productive, and an integral part of our local economy.

 Yet today the Eastern Sierra faces a threat.
 Pressures to subdivide and develop are on the rise.
 Productive working lands and wildlife habitat are at risk of disappearing forever.